Skip to content

 Colmar, France

 Step into a living Christmas card amidst the quaint half-timbered houses and winding streets of Colmar in Alsace.
-Immerse yourselves in the six magical Christmas markets, each with its unique theme and charm or take a ride on the festive Petit Train.
+Immerse yourselves in the six magical Christmas markets, each with its unique theme and charm, or take a ride on the festive Petit Train.
 Colmar is a Christmas dream come true!

 The Petite Venise district in Colmar, with its canals adorned with twinkling lights, reflects the charming half-timbered houses, creating a picture-perfect winter wonderland.
 Your family can ride on the festive Petit Train, chugging through the heart of the markets, or indulge in gingerbread delights at the Hansi shop, a haven for beautifully decorated treats.

-You can all do ice skating on Place de la Cathédrale, surrounded by the festive buzz, or explore Petite Venise’s fairytale alleys and canals on foot, captivated by the magical illuminations.
+You can all go ice skating on Place de la Cathédrale, surrounded by the festive buzz, or explore Petite Venise’s fairytale alleys and canals on foot, captivated by the magical illuminations.
 Paris is not the only Christmas city break in France!
 Give Colmar a chance; we promise you’ll love it!

 Places You Must Visit While in Colmar